 Celebrate your baby’s first birthday with this easy, healthy, and naturally sweet sugar-free smash cake — made with simple ingredients.

 There’s something magical about your baby’s first birthday — and if you’re anything like me, you want to make it sweet, but still wholesome.
-When planning Callie’s first birthday, I was on a mission to create a cake she could dive into with joy — without introducing refined sugar just yet.
+When planning my baby’s first birthday, I was on a mission to create a cake she could dive into with joy — without introducing refined sugar just yet.

 This naturally sweet smash cake is soft, simple, and made with just a few pantry staples.
 It’s sweetened entirely with ripe bananas.